More Songs of Pain

 More Songs of Pain is the fourth self-released music cassette album by singer-songwriter Daniel Johnston, recorded late 1982 and early 1983.

-The album was re-released on cassette in 1988 by Stress records, made available in downloadable mp3 format by Emusic in 2000, and in 2003 released on CD by Dual Tone, as the second half of the compilation Early Recordings Volume 1.
+The album was re-released on cassette in 1988 by Stress records, made available in downloadable mp3 format by Emusic in 2000.
+In 2003, it was released on CD by Dual Tone, as the second half of the compilation Early Recordings Volume 1.

 Background

 More Songs of Pain was Daniel Johnston's final album recorded in his parents' basement in West Virginia.
 During the sessions, Johnston was 21-22 and would have been studying for his Senior year at Kent State University in East Liverpool, Ohio, if he had not been taken out of education by his parents out of fear of him failing to graduate.
 The album is placed between The What of Whom (August 1982) and Yip/Jump Music (April 1983).

 The album introduces the recurring character of Joe, a stand-in for Johnston, 'an average guy trying to defeat his demons.'
 Joe would feature heavily in the lyrics to Hi, How Are You, and would appear on the cover of Retired Boxer.

 As well as having an improved sound quality than 'Songs of Pain', 'More' also showcases Johnston becoming less self referential in his lyrics, with only 'More Dead Than Alive' referring back to 'Monkey in a Zoo'.